gagandeepahuja09/go-practice/go-cloud-native/notes/4_cloud_native_patterns.md

     * Any subsequent  call made before the time interval expires is ignored.
     * We ensure thread safety by using mutex locks.
 Any overlapping calls will wait for the cached result to be available.
     * Each call will reset the threshold timeout so that call is made exactly once for a series of call.
+    * DebounceFirst returns cached result while Breaker returns an error.

 * Function-last:
-    * More common in FE services like JS.
+    * More common in FE services like autocomplete.
+    * Uses time.Ticker to determine if enough time has passed since function was last calle.d
+    * Creating a time.Ticker for every call could be expensive if the number of calls are large.
+We use sync.Once to ensure that it is created only once.